 CountryAfghanistanAlbaniaAlgeriaAndorraAngolaAntigua & BarbudaArgentinaArmeniaAustraliaAustriaAzerbaijanBahamasBahrainBangladeshBarbadosBelarusBelgiumBelizeBeninBhutanBoliviaBosnia & HerzegovinaBotswanaBrazilBruneiBulgariaBurkina FasoBurundiCambodiaCameroonCanadaCape VerdeCentral African RepublicChadChileChinaColombiaComorosCongoCongo Democratic RepublicCosta RicaCote d'IvoireCroatiaCubaCyprusCzech RepublicDenmarkDjiboutiDominicaDominican RepublicEcuadorEast TimorEgyptEl SalvadorEquatorial GuineaEritreaEstoniaEthiopiaFijiFinlandFranceGabonGambiaGeorgiaGermanyGhanaGreeceGrenadaGuatemalaGuineaGuinea-BissauGuyanaHaitiHondurasHungaryIcelandIndiaIndonesiaIranIraqIrelandIsraelItalyJamaicaJapanJordanKazakhstanKenyaKiribatiKorea NorthKorea SouthKosovoKuwaitKyrgyzstanLaosLatviaLebanonLesothoLiberiaLibyaLiechtensteinLithuaniaLuxembourgMacedoniaMadagascarMalawiMalaysiaMaldivesMaliMaltaMarshall IslandsMauritaniaMauritiusMexicoMicronesiaMoldovaMonacoMongoliaMontenegroMoroccoMozambiqueMyanmar (Burma)NamibiaNauruNepalThe NetherlandsNew ZealandNicaraguaNigerNigeriaNorwayOmanPakistanPalauPalestinian State*PanamaPapua New GuineaParaguayPeruThe PhilippinesPolandPortugalQatarRomaniaRussiaRwandaSt.
 Kitts & NevisSt.
 LuciaSt.
 Vincent & The GrenadinesSamoaSan MarinoSao Tome & PrincipeSaudi ArabiaSenegalSerbiaSeychellesSierra LeoneSingaporeSlovakiaSloveniaSolomon IslandsSomaliaSouth AfricaSouth SudanSpainSri LankaSudanSurinameSwazilandSwedenSwitzerlandSyriaTaiwanTajikistanTanzaniaThailandTogoTongaTrinidad & TobagoTunisiaTurkeyTurkmenistanTuvaluUgandaUkraineUnited Arab EmiratesUnited KingdomUnited States of AmericaUruguayUzbekistanVanuatuVatican City (Holy See)VenezuelaVietnamYemenZambiaZimbabwe

-Ethanol with the molecular formula C2H6O is a clear, colourless, volatile liquid with a pleasant smell made by fermentation of sugar.
-Ethanol is one of many kinds of alcohol and is the only type of alcohol that can be consumed.
+Ethanol (C2H6O) is a clear, colourless, volatile liquid with a pleasant odour generated by sugar fermentation.
+Ethanol is one of various forms of alcohol, and it is the only one that can be consumed.

-EtOH is a naturally widespread chemical, produced by ripe fruits and by wild yeasts or bacteria through fermentation.
-Ethanol from biomass can be produced from any feedstock containing appreciable amounts of sugar or materials that can be converted into sugar.
+EtOH is a naturally occurring molecule that is formed by ripe fruits and natural yeasts or bacteria during fermentation.
+Ethanol from biomass may be made from any feedstock that has a significant quantity of sugar or components that can be turned into sugar.

-Ethanol has played a major role in the market of EU Nations, since they are focused upon collective climate change and efficiency in terms of automotive usage categorization.
-This has made them focus on a considerable percentage of proportional replacement in the fuel requirements by ethanol.
-Apart from fuel requirements, it also has focused upon other manufacturing additions and advantages.
+Ethanol has played a significant part in the market of EU Nations, since they are concerned with collective climate change and efficiency in terms of car usage classification.

-As an alternative to using sugar- and/or starch-based biomass, R&D is focused on advanced processes that use lignocellulosic materials as feedstocks.
-These processes have the potential to increase the variety and quantity of suitable feedstocks, including cellulosic and food processing wastes, corn stoves and cereal straws, as well as dedicated fast-growing plants such as poplar trees and switchgrasses.
+These techniques have the potential to expand the type and quantity of acceptable feedstocks, such as cellulosic and food processing wastes, corn stoves and cereal straws, as well as dedicated fast-growing plants like poplar trees and switchgrasses.

-Ethanol is a widely produced fuel, as well as a fuel additive.
-Its price is closely related to the price of gasoline, its major substitute alongside which Biofuels and electric mobility are complementary options in decarbonizing transport.
-This has been a possible step towards significant untapped potential in ethanol within EU Nations.
+Ethanol is a popular fuel as well as a gasoline additive.
+Its price is strongly tied to the price of gasoline, its main alternative, with biofuels and electric mobility serving as additional possibilities in decarbonizing transportation.
+This might be a crucial step toward substantial unt.

-Currently, the use of ethanol as biofuel in Brazil has been the most successful program to replace fossil fuels worldwide.
-Several countries within the EU have started their own programs for production and use of ethanol as fuel to reduce oil dependence and GHG (greenhouse gases) emissions with the support of EU Policies and regulations.
+Currently, the use of ethanol as a biofuel in Brazil is the most successful programme in the world to replace fossil fuels.
+With the backing of EU policies and laws, some EU nations have begun their own initiatives for the production and use of ethanol as a fuel to reduce oil reliance and GHG (greenhouse gas) emissions.

 The Europe Ethanol market can be segmented into following categories for further analysis.

-EU Nations have been involved in extensive procedures and research activities through pilot projects, wherein the advancements are being analysed for future demands by inclusion of various forms of ethanol production into focus.
+Through pilot projects, EU nations have been participating in substantial processes and research activities, whereby improvements are being analysed for future demands by focusing on various types of ethanol production.

-The ClonBio Group of EU has been involved in large scale and high efficiency production of ethanol at its installations.
-It has been extensively moving into the integration of Ethanol into various products such as Meat Alternatives production, Fuel, and Industrial Beverages, Biochemicals and Fish Food or Amino Acids.
+The ClonBio Group of the EU has been active in large-scale and high-efficiency ethanol production at its facilities.
+It has made significant progress in using Ethanol into a variety of goods such as Meat Alternatives manufacturing, Fuel and Industrial Beverages, Biochemicals and Fish Food, or Amino Acids.

-It has been recently using the biorefining process which starts with local feed corn, which is milled to flour.
-Water is added to the flour to make a mash and enzymes are added to this to convert the maize starch into simple sugars that are digestible by the yeast.
-These sugars are converted through a complex fermentation and distillation process to produce 99% pure ethanol.
+It has lately used the biorefining method, which begins with local feed maize processed to flour.
+Water is added to the flour to produce a mash, and enzymes are added to convert the maize starch into simple sugars that yeast can consume.